p0nce/d-idioms/idioms/if (__ctfe).md

 `if (__ctfe)`
 =============

-D will run a lot of things through Compile-Time Funciton Execution (CTFE) if you ask for it.
+D will run a lot of things through Compile-Time Function Execution (CTFE) if you ask for it.
 Sometimes it is useful to branch based on whether the function is executing at compile-time or runtime.